jamespratt/configuration-service/README.md

 ```

 ## Adding the ConfigurationService Client
-The ConfigurationService client can be configured by adding `AddRemoteSource` to a new or existing configuration builder.
+The ConfigurationService client can be configured by adding `AddRemoteSource` to the standard configuration builder.
 In the following example, remote json configuration is added and a Redis endpoint is specified for configuration change subscription.
-Local configuration can be read for settings for the remote source by using multiple `Build` instances of the configuration.
+Local configuration can be read for settings for the remote source by using multiple instances of the configuration.

 ```csharp
 var loggerFactory = LoggerFactory.Create(builder =>